mgla/vagrant-aws-helper/README.md

 ## Extra steps for Windows
 Support for Windows is a bit limited.
-No synced file systems possible.
+No synced file systems possible, because your stuff runs in the cloud, not on your computer.

 Install git bash, see https://git-scm.com/downloads.